otiai10/gh-dependents/README.md

 gh dependents -v -t=json otiai10/lookpath
 # -v to show verbose log
 # -t=json to output in JSON format template

+# For more information, hit
+gh dependents -h
 ```

 # How it works